-The sun and the moon will cease to shine;
+The sun and the moon will cease to shine; stars will fall and the cosmos itself will be shaken.

-- stars will fall and the cosmos itself will be shaken. - These things will herald my return, and there'll be no mistaking that for anything else!
+These things will herald my return, and there'll be no mistaking that for anything else!
 I'll be riding the clouds, and God's angels will gather all my followers from the four corners of the earth.
-You know how to read the seasons you see a tree in blossom and know that summer is just around the corner.
+You know how to read the seasons - you see a tree in blossom and know that summer is just around the corner.
 In the same way, these are the signs of my return.
 I tell you straight, the human race won't end until all this happens.
-The cosmos will end one day, but my words stand for ever.' - 'Before you ask, not even I know the exact timing of all this, only God himself.
-'So keep your eye on the ball.
-'Imagine a man going on a business trip.
+The cosmos will end one day, but my words stand for ever.'

+'Before you ask, not even I know the exact timing of all this, only God himself.
+So keep your eye on the ball.
+Imagine a man going on a business trip.
 He leaves people in charge, each with their own responsibility.
 One is told to watch for the owner's return.
-'Imagine that's your job.
+Imagine that's your job.

 Keep your eyes open, because the owner of this world could return at any time of day or night.
-'So How embarrassing if he should find you fast asleep.
-'The world was a simple of the should find you fast asleep.
-'So My message is simple of the was a simple of
+How embarrassing if he should find you fast asleep.
+My message is simple - "Stay awake!"